Identifying Hazards and Communicating Risks

 1. A patient is complaining of a skin rash, which you think looks like contact dermatitis.
 What should you question her about?

-Contact dermatitis, along with many other skin diseases, is generally not due to intrinsic factors, but is an environmental disease.
+Contact dermatitis, along with many other skin diseases, is generally not due to intrinsic factors, but is it likely to be caused by occupational or environmental factors?
 Questions should cover all spheres of the patient’s life, following the mnemonic CH2OPD2:

 - Community acquired?
 In this case an unlikely source although contact with plants, or use of herbicides or insecticides in the neighbourhood should be considered